chemerisuk/better-dom/README.md

     }
 });
 ```
-See it in action http://chemerisuk.github.io/better-placeholder-polyfill/
+See it in action (open in IE < 10) http://chemerisuk.github.io/better-placeholder-polyfill/

 Browser support
 ---------------